 To fund any cash requirements it may have, Sohu.com Inc. may need to rely on dividends and other distributions on equity paid by our wholly-owned subsidiary Sohu.com Limited or our majority-owned subsidiary Changyou.com Limited.
 Since substantially all of our operations are conducted through our indirect wholly-owned and majority-owned China-based subsidiaries and VIEs, Sohu.com Limited and Changyou.com Limited may need to rely on dividends, loans or advances made by our PRC subsidiaries in order to make dividends and other distributions to us.
 In 2012, Changyou's Board of Directors determined to cause one of Changyou's PRC subsidiaries to distribute all of its 2012 earnings to its overseas parent company, Changyou HK.
 On September 21, 2012, Changyou paid out a special cash dividend of \$201 million, with \$136 million paid to and received by Sohu.
-Of the \$136 million, \$128 million was paid to and received by Sohu.com Inc. In 2013, in connection with the Sogou-Tencent Transactions, Sogou paid a special dividend to the three holders of Series A Preferred Shares of

-Sogou in the aggregate amount of \$301 million, of which \$161 million was paid to and received by Sohu Search, which is a direct subsidiary of Sohu.com Limited.
-No dividend was paid to Sohu.com Inc.
+Of the \$136 million, \$128 million was paid to and received by Sohu.com Limited and \$8 million was paid to and received by Sohu.com Inc. In 2013, in connection with the Sogou-Tencent Transactions, Sogou paid a special dividend to the three holders of Series A Preferred Shares of Sogou in the aggregate amount of \$301 million, of which \$161 million was paid to and received by Sohu.com Inc.